 When our aim is marathon training, the long runs LSD in easy/moderate pace (endurance training) are the cornerstone.
 However, this does not exclude lactic acid training and oxygen uptake training, which is run as interval training.
-These aims more against to boost your speed so you can run faster on the long distances.
+These aims are more against boosting your speed so you can run faster on long distances.
 Endurance training stimulates your fat burning and makes you a cool ‘diesel engine’ that can keep running where you previously had to give up.

 Particular three factors need to be emphasized when we prepare our training for a marathon.

 The first factor is the body’s ability to absorb and utilize oxygen – training of oxygen uptake.
 Oxygen is the limiting factor for how much energy the body can produce.

 The better the body is at absorbing and utilizing oxygen, the more energy it can produce and the faster you can run.
 The term we use for your body’s ability to absorb and utilize oxygen is known as fitness.
 A well-known term for good fitness is fitness rating, which is defined by how much oxygen you can absorb per minute concerning your weight – milliliters of oxygen per kilogram of body weight/minute.

 To train your fitness you need to run fast, as in e.g. interval training.
 When we perform fitness training, the energy your body produces will mainly come from the carbohydrate depots stored in muscles and the liver.